 - sales work

-- any work that involves driving
+- any driving work

-- banking and cash-handling
+- banking and cash-handling.

 Find out more about training

 - 0800 882121 - firstname.lastname@example.org - www.mito.org.nz

 What are the chances of getting a job?